Kanhaiya772/AIFT-FinalProject/README.md

 # Employee Information Management System

+This project is the culmination of the AIFT training program.
+It showcases the application of AI concepts in a practical scenario.
 A web-based application to manage employee information efficiently.
 This project includes features for creating, viewing, updating, and deleting employee records with a responsive user interface.

 ---
-# AIFT Final Project

-This project is the culmination of the AIFT training program.
-It showcases the application of AI concepts in a practical scenario.

 ## Table of Contents